-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

-The Diameter Health Clinical Care Document Analyzer (DH CCDA) (Analyzer) is used to create instant clinical data quality ratings for Clinical Care Documents (CCD) that are part of the Veterans Health Information Exchange (VHIE).
-Analyzer evaluates health data within CCDs that the non-VA partners provide to VHA via the health exchange and assigns a "score" based on the quality/completeness/quantity of data received.
+Health Data Quality Tool (DQT) (Previously known as Analyzer) is used to create instant clinical data quality ratings for Continuity of Care Documents (CCDs) that are part of the Veterans Health Information Exchange (VHIE).
+Health Data Quality Tool evaluates health data within CCDs that the non-VA partners provide to VHA via the health exchange and assigns a "score" based on the quality/completeness/quantity of data received.
 The purpose of this tool is to measure the data VHA is receiving from our non-VA partners, to improve the information received.